Current Initiatives: Food

 that is thrown away.
 Dining Services staff members go through knife training, which

-dining service staff about proper food handling—mishandled food = food that often
+staff about proper food handling; mishandled food is food that often needs to be thrown

-needs to be thrown out.
-Servsafe ® covers systems such as "First in, First out",
+out.
+Servsafe covers systems such as "first in, first out", which ensures that the

-soups or other daily chef creations.
+be creative in their use of leftovers for soups or other daily chef creations.

-- Trayless Dining: The trayless dining program was implemented many years ago and has been successful
+- Trayless dining: The trayless dining program was implemented many years ago and has been successful

-impact in reducing waste and overall consumption.
+significant impact in reducing waste and overall consumption.

-and provide local milk via Stewart's in the Murray Aikins Dining Hall.
+Stewart's Shops in the Murray Aikins Dining Hall.

 - You can read more about these initiatives on the Dining Services website.

-Skidmore Student Garden
+Skidmore Community Garden

 ground to create the Skidmore College Student Garden.
 The garden supplies local food,